Dial M for Murder (a "Better Know Your Hitchcock!" movie review)

 Check out more

-Posted on March 10, 2014, in movie reviews and tagged A Perfect Murder, Alfred Hitchcock, Anthony Dawson, Better Know Your Hitchcock, Dial M for Murder, grace kelly, hitchcock, hitchcock movies, john williams, movie reviews, movies, Ray Milland, Robert Cummings, strangers on a train.
+Posted on March 10, 2014, in movie review and tagged A Perfect Murder, Alfred Hitchcock, Anthony Dawson, Better Know Your Hitchcock, Dial M for Murder, grace kelly, hitchcock, hitchcock movies, john williams, movie review, movies, Ray Milland, Robert Cummings, strangers on a train.
 Bookmark the permalink.
 1 Comment.